Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2022-05-17

 Meet Yoast SEO Premium 18.5: This release includes some changes to make the Premium plugin work well with the new First-time configuration and some more fixes and enhancements to enjoy!
-Read more about what's new in Yoast SEO Premium 18.5 in [https://yoa.st/release-17-5-22](our release post in English) or [https://yoa.st/release-17-5-22-spanish](our release post in Spanish)!
+Read more about what's new in Yoast SEO Premium 18.5 in [our release post in English](https://yoa.st/release-17-5-22) or [our release post in Spanish](https://yoa.st/release-17-5-22-spanish)!

 #### Bugfixes